nsclass/ns-svg-converter/README.md

 ### Compile project ###

-This application is using a Gradle as a build system and Java 8 or later JDK is required.
+This application is using a Gradle as a build system and minimum required JDK is Java 8.

 * Compiling UI project